 Parasites causing malaria in humans are a prime example of clinical highly relevant pathogens that infect only humans and some great apes.
 With particular focus on Plasmodium falciparum, the parasite species that is most virulent in humans, the goal is to establish proof-of-concept for overcoming genetically the barriers of interspecies transmission of plasmodial parasites to rodents.
 A mouse model with inbred susceptibility to P. falciparum infection would open unprecedented opportunities to study this important human pathogen.
 Furthermore, it could be used to assess the efficacy of novel drug and vaccine candidate.

 Losing Hope, Losing Years: An Ethnographic Study of Declining Life Expectancies in White Rural America

 PI: Carolyn Rouse, Princeton University

 Understanding declining life expectancies within certain white populations is important not simply because it represents a public health concern, but it also speaks to failures in social policy since the 1980s.
-My ethnographic research will focus on nine rural communities in a county in Northern California.
+This ethnographic research will focus on nine rural communities in a county in Northern California.
 The goal is to understand the loss of hope, the normalization of drug use and prison, and the lack of coherent political critiques focused around real policy reforms.
-In order to capture the relationship between political and social beliefs and declining life expectancy, I will research family histories (genograms) with respect to jobs, income, health, religion, education, incarceration, and expectations for the future.
+In order to capture the relationship between political and social beliefs and declining life expectancy, Rouse will research family histories (genograms) with respect to jobs, income, health, religion, education, incarceration, and expectations for the future.